Pegoku/PDA-Thing/README.md

 Notes:
 - `code` is treated as a string.
 Pipes (`|`) and newlines are sanitized.
 - `qtty` is parsed as a number.
+- `date` is an optional parameter representing a timestamp in milliseconds.
+If not provided, the current timestamp is used.
 - File path: `valores.txt` in the same directory as `server.js`.

 ### Notes for deployment